EBIvariation/vcf-validator/README.md

 ### Build ODB Libraries for windows

-This section is for building odb libraries for windows.
+This section describes how to build the ODB libraries for Windows.
 You may ignore it if you want to use pre-compiled libraries provided inside the repository.
 To build those libraries, first download the source code using `install_dependencies.bat`, which will create the following subfolder inside `windows_dependencies`:

 * libodb-2.4.0
 * libodb-sqlite-2.4.0
 * sqlite
 * odb (header files only)

 You will have to compile libodb-2.4.0, sqlite and then libodb-sqlite-2.4.0.
-To do so you will need Visual Studio IDE (tested on VS-Studio-2017).
+The build has been tested on Visual Studio 2017.

 #### Build ODB runtime